Skip to content

 3. Solar Energy

-The solar panels in the North side of the parking lot are a great source of renewable and efficient power while lowering our carbon footprint.
-Our solar panels produce on average 42 kilowatt-hours (kWh) of electricity per day.
+Eight solar panel arrays on our covered parking stalls are a great source of renewable and efficient power while lowering our carbon footprint.
+On average, these solar panels produce 42 kilowatt-hours (kWh) of electricity per day.

 How it Works:

-Solar panels work by converting the heat of the Sun into energy.
+Solar panels work by converting the heat of the sun into energy.
 Each panel is made of semiconductor materials, housed within a durable metal frame and protected by a layer of glass.
-When sunlight—specifically, its photons—hits the surface, it excites the electrons in the semiconductor, creating an electric current.
+When sunlight—specifically, its photons—hit the surface, it excites the electrons in the semiconductor, creating an electric current.
 Even on cloudy days, solar panels can still produce a meaningful amount of power.

 Benefits:

-• Clean & Renewable – Taps into the sun’s limitless energy supply, offering a sustainable and long-term solution to our growing energy demands.
+• Clean & Renewable– Taps into the sun’s limitless energy supply, offering a sustainable and long-term solution to our energy demands.

-• Zero Emissions – Produces electricity without releasing greenhouse gases, air pollutants, or harmful byproducts—making it a key player in the fight against climate change.
+• Zero Emissions– Produces electricity without releasing greenhouse gases, air pollutants, or harmful byproducts.

-• Water-Saving Technology – Unlike traditional power plants, solar systems require no water for cooling, preserving freshwater resources and protecting aquatic ecosystems.
+• Water-Saving Technology – Unlike traditional power plants, solar systems require no water for cooling, preserving freshwater resources.

 • Minimal Land Disruption – Rooftop panels make efficient use of existing structures, while thoughtfully designed solar farms can limit their impact on surrounding environments.